ChristChurchMayfair/ccm-main-gatsby/src/content/welcome/ce_videos.md

     - title: Come & Die
       id: CwkTaK9mk40
 ---
-## Christianity Explored Videos
+## What is Christianity?
-Would you like to hear more about Jesus and his teaching?
-These videos are a great way to learn more about the fundamental beliefs of Christianity.
+Would you like to know more about Jesus and his teaching?
+This video provides a good introduction and below you can find a number of other videos which cover the fundamental beliefs of Christianity.